 Alanine is a non-essential amino acid and helps the body convert the simple sugar glucose into energy and eliminate excess toxins from the liver.

 - Alanine is an abundant amino acid that is typically low with poor dietary habits or protein malnutrition.
-Gross protein malnutrition is rarely the result of maldigestion but rather the result of insufficient dietary protein/calories.
-Alanine is a primary source of glucose (gluconeogenesis) with caloric insufficiency (eg. anorexia, bulimia).
-Check for low urinary levels of essential amino acids, ammonia, urea and creatinine and hypoglycemia.
+Gross protein malnutrition is rarely the result of maldigestion but rather insufficient dietary protein/calories.
+Alanine is a primary glucose source (gluconeogenesis) with caloric insufficiency (e.g., anorexia, bulimia).
+Check for low urinary levels of essential amino acids, ammonia, urea, creatinine, and hypoglycemia.

-High Alanine levels may possibly point to inadequate cellular energy substrates.
-Check for hypoglycemia or for exercise prior to blood draw.
+High Alanine levels may point to inadequate cellular energy substrates.
+Check for hypoglycemia or exercise before the blood draw.
 Chronic use of alanine for energy can lead to muscle wasting.
 Supplement the branched-chain amino acids.